SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: DES Weak-Lensing Measurements

 To further validate our analysis, we also perform a model-free measurement of cluster member contamination.
 Still following \cite{paulus_thesis}, we note that the cluster member contamination is localized around the cluster redshift.
 Therefore, we assume that there is no residual cluster member contamination at $z_\mathrm{cluster} + 0.5$.
 We can then use the field redshift distribution, measured far away from the cluster center, and the cluster line-of-sight redshift distribution, and normalize both so that they match above $z_\mathrm{cluster}+0.5$.
 Any local enhancement of the cluster line-of-sight redshift distribution can then be attributed to cluster members.
-We apply this test to stacked measurements of all clusters within three bins in redshift and two bins in richness.
-The bottom panel of Fig.~\ref{fig:clmemcont} shows the analysis for clusters with $0.4<z<0.6$ and richness $60<\lambda<100$ for DNF redshifts.
-In the radial range of interest, our recovered model and the model-free estimation agree reasonably well.
-Finally, the model-free analysis confirms that the BPZ redshifts do indeed indicate a higher level of cluster member contamination than the DNF redshifts.
+Using DNF and BPZ source redshifts, we apply this test to stacked measurements of all clusters within three bins in redshift and two bins in richness.
+The bottom panel of Fig.~\ref{fig:clmemcont} shows one such analysis for clusters with $0.4<z<0.6$ and richness $60<\lambda<100$ using DNF redshifts.
+In the radial range of interest, the model-free estimations and our recovered model agree reasonably well.
+This test confirms that the BPZ redshifts do indeed indicate a higher level of cluster member contamination than the DNF redshifts.

-Given the apparent mismatch between the cluster member contamination as determined from BPZ and DNF redshifts, we will perform a blind comparison of the cosmological results obtained from the real data using either model (\citetalias{bocquet23b}).
+Given the apparent mismatch between the cluster member contamination as determined from BPZ and DNF redshifts, we will perform a blind comparison of the cosmological results obtained from the real data using either model (\citetalias{bocquet24II}).
 Another robustness test will consist in only using lensing data for $r>800~h^{-1}$kpc instead of $r>500~h^{-1}$kpc, thereby excluding more of the radial range where the cluster member contamination is particularly strong.